dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

 What this table does is not that different than a typical IEEE 802.1d transparent bridge.
 This is basically the MAC address table of the OVS.
-Based on the destination MAC address of the flow OVS decides on which egress port (OF Port) the flow should be sent to.
+Based on the destination MAC address of the flow OVS decides which OF Port the flow should be sent to.

-Two registers, both of which mentioned in earlier sections, are used in each flow entry in this table.
+Each flow entry in this table sets two registers, both of which mentioned in earlier sections, will be explained here once again.

+- Reg1 is used to store OF port ID of the flow (the OVS port which the flow should be sent to).
+This register is set with the respective OF port ID based on the destination MAC address of the flow.
+This register which stores the OF port ID will be used later on in Table 110 (L2ForwardingOut Table).
 - Reg0[16] is used and it is set to "1" to indicate that the given flow has a matching destination address in this table, which is known to OVS, and it should be forwarded.
-- Reg1 is used to store the egress OF port ID of the flow, which will be used later on in Table 110 (L2ForwardingOut Table).

 As seen in the highlighted flow entry above in the table, the current flow has a destination MAC address of be:2c:bf:e4:ec:c5 (the MAC address of frontend pod) hence it matches the **fifth** flow entry in the table.
 The actions specified in the fifth flow entry are as following :

 - set the reg1 register to "0x31".
 0x31 in hexadecimal corresponds to [3 x (16 to the power of 1) + 1 x (16 to the power of 0)] = 49.
-And "49" is the OF port id of frontend pod on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output).
+And "49" is the OF port id of frontend pod on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output)
-- set the reg0[16] register to "1" (Hex : 0x1) .
+- set the reg0[16] register to "1" (Hex : 0x1)
 - hand the flow over to Table 90 by "resubmit(,90)"

 Hence next stop is Table 90.